LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 package (Liao, Smyth, and Shi 2013).
 This assumes that an index has already been constructed with the prefix `index/mm10`.
-The function uses a seed-and-vote paradigm to quickly and accurately map reads to the genome, by focusing on locations that receive a number of votes above some consensus threshold.
-Here, a threshold of 2 is used instead of the default of 3, to accommodate the shorter length of the reads (32--36 bp).
+The function uses a seed-and-vote paradigm to quickly and accurately map reads to the genome by focusing on locations that receive a number of votes above some consensus threshold.
+Here, a threshold of 2 votes is used instead of the default of 3, to accommodate the short length of the reads (32--36 bp).
 The `type` parameter is also set to optimize for genomic alignment, rather than alignment to the transcriptome.

     library(Rsubread)
     bam.files <- paste0(names(by.group), ".bam")